 If you can’t afford our services, you can also find low fee therapists at your local Family Service or Mental Health Departments.
 They are listed in the front of your telephone book by county, or you can search online.
+We're also offering educational relationship courses and less expensive coaching through our sister site: Fabulous Spouse.
 You can also check out our Knowledge Base and Videos pages for a lot of useful information about couples and couples therapy

 No. With rare exception, couples therapy isn’t covered by insurance companies.
-Our clients in the USA can seek reimbursement from FSA’s.
-While our billing statements conform with these requirements to facilitate your reimbursement, we are not affiliated with any HMOs or PPOs and we do not accept payments from insurance companies.
+Our billing statements is unlikely to facilitate your reimbursement and we are not affiliated with any HMOs or PPOs.
+We also do not accept payments from insurance companies.
 We recommend that you check with your insurance company to see what services your policy covers.
 Learn more

-Currently our therapists are licensed in California, Colorado, Florida, Georgia, Hawaii, Indiana, Massachusetts, Maryland, Nevada, Puerto Rico, Texas, Washington, D.C. and Internationally in Ireland.
+Currently our therapists are licensed in Alaska; Arizona; Alabama; Alaska; California; Colorado; Connecticut; Florida; Georgia; Hawaii; Idaho; Illinois; Kansas; Maryland; Massachusetts; Michigan (pending); Minnesota; Montana; Nevada; New Jersey; New York; North Carolina; Oregon; Pennsylvania; Puerto Rico; South Carolina; Texas; Utah; Virginia; Washington DC & Washington State.
 Some states may restrict telemental health to therapists inside their state boundaries.
-Others limit you to seeing out of state therapists to a specific number of days per year.
+Others limit you seeing out of state therapists a specific number of days per year.
 Check with your particular state.